ernestoresende/frontendmasters-notes/an-overview-of-the-three-pillars-of-javascript/README.md

 // ..
 AND SO ON
 ```

-- It is wildly known that an declared variable with no value assigned to them will always return `undefined`.
+- It is wildly known that a declared variable with no value assigned to them will always return `undefined`.
 But the same is true if the variable itself was never declared in the first place.

 ---